Sugar-Free Stewed Apples – 3 Easy, Blood Sugar-Friendly Recipes

 How to store

-These stewed apples will happily keep in the fridge in an air-tight container for 4-5 days
+These stewed apples will keep beautifully in the fridge for 4 to 5 days when stored in an airtight container.

 Diabetes Note

-The overall carb count for a 100g serving of any of the 3 variations of stewed apples based on the ingredients we would count for is:
+The estimated carbohydrate content of a serving of any of the 3 variations of these low-carb stewed apples is based on the countable ingredients that contribute to the total carbs.
+Here’s the breakdown:

 Stewed Apples (no sugar) - 3 Ways